Post-UTME: JAMB Excludes Inmates, Albinos, PWDs

 Kuni Tyessi in Abuja

-“Candidates with disabilities, including but not limited to those who are blind, deaf, mute, autistic, amputees, lame, paralyzed, have Down syndrome, Dyslexia, Attention Deficit Hyperactivity Disorder, albinism, cerebral palsy and disfigurements are exempt from the Post-UTME screening test.

-“All institutions should clearly disclose this exemption in their advertisements for the Post-UTME screening test and strictly enforce this policy”.

-Earlier, stakeholders pegged the minimum benchmark scores for admissions into universities at 140; polytechnics and colleges of education at 100 respectively.
+Earlier, stakeholders pegged the minimum benchmark scores for admissions into universities as 140; and polytechnics and colleges of education at 100 respectively.